GongSakura/worktree/README.md

 <br/>

+## Quick Start

+### Single repo, multiple branches

+### Multiple repo, multiple branches

 ## Usage

 ### 1. "wt init \<directory\>"
+- Only for single-repo project
 - To initialize a worktree project that manages all git worktrees.
 If the directory is not a git repository, it will create a new one via **"git init \<directory\>"**

 <br/>

 ### 2. "wt clone \<repo\> \<directory\>"
+- Only for single-repo project
 - To clone a git repository and initialize a worktree project."

 <br/>